Garden of Eden (1954 film): Plot

-Susan is then invited by a male resident, naked from the waist up, to take a ride around the camp's lake in his motorboat.
-Susan asks to be dropped off on the other side of the lake, where she lies down, falls asleep and dreams of disrobing and swimming naked in the lake.
-In the dream, Johnny swims up to her, but she is embarrassed by their nudity and asks him to leave.
-When Susan wakes up, Johnny is there with an update on the car and she tells him that that evening the director has asked them to perform a scene together from Shakespeare's Romeo and Juliet.
+Susan is then invited by a shirtless male resident to take a ride around the camp's lake in his motorboat.
+Susan asks to be dropped off on the other side of the lake, where she lies down, falls asleep, and dreams of disrobing and swimming naked in the lake.
+When Susan awakens, Johnny is there with an update on the car.
+Susan tells him that that evening the director has asked them to perform a scene together from Shakespeare's Romeo and Juliet.

 Later, during the performance for the clothed theater group, Lattimore arrives at the camp's entrance demanding to take Joan home with him.
-However, some members persuade him that he is tired and angry and should rest overnight and resume discussions in the morning.
+However, some members persuade him that he is tired and angry and should rest overnight.
 Before going to sleep, Lattimore visits Joan, who tells him that she is happy there and wonders why he is so grouchy and makes her mother cry.
-Early the next morning, unaware that he is in a nudist camp, Lattimore leaves his cabin for a stroll and meets the theater director, whom he recognizes as a famous Shakespearean actor, but is stunned when the man goes swimming naked.
+Early the next morning, unaware that he is in a nudist camp, Lattimore leaves his cabin for a stroll and meets the theater director, whom he recognizes as a famous Shakespearean actor.
+He is stunned when the man goes swimming naked.

-After observing more nudists, Lattimore phones his lawyer demanding that he take action against Susan and Joan, but the lawyer refuses as, he too, is a nudist.
-Later, Lattimore meets Johnny and apologizes for his conduct the night before and, after wandering around the camp and observing how relaxed everyone is, becomes enthused about nudism and decides to become a member.
-As Susan is putting Joan to bed, Lattimore comes to apologize to Susan for his years of hateful behavior.
-When Johnny shows up to take Susan to dinner, he announces that the baby sitter cannot come but he has arranged for Lattimore to do the job.
+After observing more nudists, Lattimore phones his lawyer demanding that he take action, but the lawyer refuses as he, too, is a nudist.
+Later, Lattimore meets Johnny and apologizes for his conduct the night before.
+After wandering around the camp and observing how relaxed everyone is, Lattimore becomes enthused about nudism and decides to become a member of the resort.
+As Susan is putting Joan to bed, Lattimore comes to apologize to her for his years of hateful behavior.
+When Johnny shows up to take Susan to dinner, he announces that the babysitter cannot come, but that he has arranged for Lattimore to do the job.
 Johnny and Susan leave as Lattimore begins to tell his granddaughter a bedtime story.

-Back in the present, Lattimore ends his account of his conversion and his plans to donate a gymnasium to the camp.
+Back in the present, Lattimore finishes explaining his recent personality change.
+He plans to donate a gymnasium to the Garden of Eden.
 In the interim, Susan and Johnny have married and are rehearsing a play.
 All then head for the camp, where they go swimming naked together.